27 Dec 2014

 in arena-allocated memory that contains

-in Cap’n Proto format.
+a Foo in Cap’n Proto format.

-To protect access to that memory, a foo::Builder<'a>
+To protect access to that memory, a foo::Builder<'a> ought to behave

-as if it were a &'a mut Foo
+as if it were a &'a mut Foo,

-even though the Foo
+even though the Foo type

 cannot directly exist in Rust